kevintpeng/Learn-Something-Every-Day/Research-Papers/2015 Memory Networks.md

 4. decode the output features `o` to give the response: r=R(o)

 Components of the memory network can be composed of other learning algorithms.-

+### A MemNN Implementation for Text
+One implementation of a memory network where the components are neural networks
+- most of the inference happens in O and R stages
+- s<sub>O</sub> is a function that produces a score for the match between a pair of sentences x and m<sub>i</sub>